wsummerhill/DictionShellcode/README.md

 Encode shellcode into dictionary words to avoid the usual shellcode XOR/AES encryption libraries/signatures and reduce payload entropy for increased evasion.<br />

-Ultimately converts shellcode bytes to a word, stores plaintext words in your payload in place of shellcode, and decodes words to shellcode at runtime using a "translation dictionary" of shellcode words (bytes).
+Ultimately converts shellcode bytes to a word, stores plaintext words in your payload in place of shellcode, and decodes words to shellcode at runtime using a "translation dictionary" of shellcode words (bytes).<br />

+The Python tool reads the `english-words.txt` file to pull random dictionary words to be encoded as shellcode bytes.
+This file can easily be modified or changed to another dictionary file of your choosing (i.e. Microsoft strings, postal/zip codes, whatever else).<br />

 ## Create dictionary encoded shellcode